vesoft-inc/nebula/README.md

 The Nebula Graph team is glad to announce the Nebula Graph 2.0.0 GA.
 This is a brand new start with several important updates, and more of them are on the way.
 Welcome to join us.

+Nebula Graph 1.x is not actively maintained.
+Please move to Nebula Graph 2.x.
+The data format, rpc protocals, clients and so on are not compatible.

+We will use this repo after v2.5.0, and you can get release between v2.0.0 to v2.5.0 in [Nebula Graph repo](https://github.com/vesoft-inc/nebula-graph).

 <!--
 To use the stable release, see [Nebula Graph 1.0](https://github.com/vesoft-inc/nebula).